 Ballina and Beyond: Byron Bay is lovely.
 It is a surf town full of surf shops, surf food places, surf cafes, and more surf-y stuff.
 Everything is horribly over-priced, but that’s what you get in a touristy town with tons of character.
 It was the small towns and people we met outside of Byron Bay […]

-“I hope you don’t mind having a corpse in the back of the van,” Wendy said in her ever-cheerful demeanor.
+-Originally published in 2008, updated for accuracy of links- “I hope you don’t mind having a corpse in the back of the van,” Wendy said in her ever-cheerful demeanor.
 She was loading the body of a pademelon (a small kangaroo from the looks of it) wrapped in her raincoat onto the back seat.
-It had been hit by a car, and when we came […]
+It had […]

 Caravans (meaning trailers in Australian) and caravan parks are everywhere in Oz.
 Trailer Parks.
 Tornado Bait.
 Trailer Trash.
 Drunks on welfare raising families of six kids born from three different fathers (or mothers).
 Lots of stained white tank tops with beer bellies poking out and LOTS of scratching.
 There are any number of negative connotations […]